Yang Luchan: The Legend of Yang Wudi

-Origin of the Moniker Taijiquan
+Origin of the name "taijiquan"

-When Yang Lu-ch'an first taught in Yung Nien, his art was referred to as Mien Quan (綿拳 Cotton Fist) or Hua Quan (化拳 Neutralising Fist).
+In Chinese, tai chi is now known as taijiquan (literally "taiji boxing").
+But when Yang Luchan first taught in Yongnian County, his art was referred to as Mianquan (綿拳 Cotton Fist) or Huaquan (化拳 Neutralising Fist).
 Whilst teaching at the Imperial Court, Yang met many challenges, some friendly some not.
-But he invariably won and in so convincingly using his soft techniques that he gained a great reputation.
+But he invariably won and in so doing he gained a great reputation.
 Many who frequented the imperial households would come to view his matches.
-At one such gathering in which Yang had won against several reputable opponents, the scholar Ong Tong He was present.
-Inspired by the way Yang moved and executed his techniques, Ong felt that Yang's movements and techniques expressed the physical manifestation of the philosophy of Taiji.
-Ong wrote for him a matching verse:
+At one such gathering in which Yang had won against several reputable opponents, the scholar Weng Tonghe was present.
+Inspired by the way Yang moved and executed his techniques, Weng felt that Yang's movements and techniques expressed the physical manifestation of the philosophy of taiji.
+Weng wrote for him a matching verse:

-Thereafter, his art was referred to as Taijiquan and the styles that sprang from his teaching and by association with him was called Taijiquan.
+Thereafter, Yang family history holds that taiji began to be used in reference to the martial art, although it is not until the turn of the 20th century that there is firm written evidence for the term "taijiquan".

 Legacy

-Yang Lu-ch'an passed his art to:
+Yang Luchan passed his art to: